DataMonki/_DataMonki.github.io/_posts/2016-01-11-The-mind-body-perception.md

 ![](/images\theUnconscious.png "The unconscious is the ocean from which all ice is made.")

 The unconscious is the ocean from which all ice is made.
 Dr. Sarno's work is primarily concerned with the conscious and the unconscious aspects of the mind.
 The subconscious is a fascinating area but it's only relevant to the extent that this is where learning takes place.

-In his books he describes the different personality traits that are common among TMS patients.
+In his book Healing Back Pain Dr. Sarno's describes the different types of personality traits that are common among TMS patients.

 * Perfectionists
 * People pleasers